Kitchen Ready Betty

 Looking for other recipes like this?
 Try these:

-• valentine butter cookies
+• reindeer cookies

 🍴Pairing